1. Recurring Nightmares

-Mae lightly pushed on Charles shoulder and spoke, trying to diffuse the tension some, "Enough you two.
-I'm not cleaning up spilled blood today and y'all know secretly you enjoy each other's company anyways.
+Mae lightly pushed on Charles's shoulder and spoke, trying to diffuse the tension some, "Enough you two.
+I'm not cleaning up spilled blood today and y'all know secretly you enjoy each other's company anyway.
 We should get ready for opening."

 "I don't know how you've been married to this ass for twenty years, Mae.
 Truly you are a saint.
 Besides, Charlie knows he will miss me when I finally work up the courage to quit," Rae smirked.

 "Not happening girlie.
 You may be a thorn in my damn side but you are stuck with us and this bar," Charles let his irritation slip from his face and added, "You are family.
 Annoying, but still family."

 "What's the plan today?"
 Rae asked, feeling uncomfortable over the word 'family' and hoping to change the subject.